gesil22/gesil22/README.md

 - 👋 Hi, I’m @gesil
 - 👀 I’m interested in working in front-end websites for now.
 - 🌱 I’m currently learning on the back-end side.
-- 💞️ I’m looking for work with reasonable pay and willing to collaborate on some projects.
+- 💞️ I’m looking for a job with reasonable pay and willing to collaborate on some projects.
 - 📫 How to reach me, you can contact me at my email add: baringgesil@gmail.com

 <!---